 Insurance cards are sent by AMA to the students and scholars by U.S. mail.
 The insurance card should be presented whenever visiting a doctor.
 It should also be presented to the pharmacist when presenting a doctor’s written order to purchase medicine prescribed by the doctor.

 Milwaukee, WI 53233

-Find an off-campus doctor at: www.healtheos.com (choose Healtheos under Healtheos by Multiplan).
+Find an off-campus doctor at: www.healtheos.com/index.cfm (choose Healtheos Network and then Healtheos).

-Students may be eligible to continue enrollment in the international plan for a period of twelve months after they graduate.
-To avoid a lapse in coverage, an enrollment form must be submitted before the current coverage expires.
-Enrollment forms are available in the Office of International Education or can be found on-line at http://www.rustassoc.com/international_students/index.cfm (choose Marquette University from the pull-down menu).
+Students may be eligible to continue enrollment in the international plan for a period of 90 days after the end of their coverage in the Marquette plan.
+The premium amount is $368 per month.
+To avoid a lapse in coverage, an insurance enrollment form must be submitted before the current coverage expires.
+Insurance enrollment forms for this continuation of coverage can be found on the Marquette Risk Management website (see Optional International Student Insurance - Post-graduation Continuation Form).